troyanskiy/AirUpdate/README.md

 ## Booom!
 - CLI pushes only delta's to the server.
 - Server pushes only delta's to the app.

-So there is no big updates with all havy assets.
+So there is no big updates with all havy assets, just only the deltas travaling to/from server.

 ## Set contains